cesar-arce/cesar-arce/README.md

 ### 👨‍💻 My Background:

 <p align="justify">
-In addition to my technical skills, I hold an Executive MBA, two bachelor's degrees in Management and Accounting (CPA, CMA), a Data Science specialization from Johns Hopkins University, and a Google Data Analytics Professional Certificate, among others.
+In addition to my technical skills, I hold an Executive MBA (EMBA), two bachelor's degrees in Management and Accounting (CPA, CMA), a Data Science specialization from Johns Hopkins University, and a Google Data Analytics Professional Certificate, among others.

 </p>